Whiteknight/Acquaintance/docs/PubSub.md

 If the payload object returns null the message will not be routed or published.
 Otherwise the string returned will be used as the new topic to publish.

+## Use Cases

+* Use Pub/Sub to implement the Domain Events pattern in a system with multiple bounded subdomains
+* Use Pub/Sub to remove long chains of `event`/`EventHandler<T>` where most handlers simply redirect to another handler.
+If you're using events to send a message up the call chain to a manager object and then using method calls to send the message down to where it's really needed, you should use Pub/Sub instead
+* Use Pub/Sub to send data to output streams such as files, sockets and logging systems.
+Acquaintance can automatically serialize these requests to a single thread if your communication mechanism isn't thread-safe
+* Use Pub/Sub along with the WorkerPool or .NET ThreadPool to distribute work to worker threads without having to implement and maintain your own work queues and thread management code.

 ## Examples

 ### Shared Log File